GsDevKit/GsDevKit_home/docs/todeShell.md

 ![tode man eval][3]

-Note that these expression return an object to the command line, as well as performing the operations.
+#### Combining commands

-For man eval, for example, the man page is opened, but a value is also returned.
+The tODE expressions above return an object to the command line, as well as performing the operations.
+For `man eval`, for example, the man page is opened, but a value is also returned (the first part of the String containing the man information).
 You may use this to chain commands.
 For example:

 ![tode multi line eval][4]